 Data checking on entry

-The site Data Managers are respnsible for the checking of all the data that has been entered on the database for completenes and accuracy as reuired for the Quality control purposes.
+The site Data Managers are respnsible for the checking of all the data that has been entered on the database for completenes and accuracy as required for the Quality control purposes.
 In case of any variations in the data, the DM at MUL shall send the queries to the site DM to resolve issues arising.

 7.3 Priority data checking